serverlessworkflow/specification/comparisons/comparison-bpmn.md

 ## Note when reading provided examples

-The BPMN2 graphical notation does not provide details about things like data inputs/outputs, mapping and transformation.
+The BPMN2 graphical notation does not provide details about data inputs/outputs, mapping, and transformation.
-BPMN2 does provide graphical representation for this such as Data Objects, however most of the examples available do not use them.
+BPMN2 does provide graphical representation for things such as Data Objects.
+However, most of the examples available do not use them.
 Execution semantics such as task and event properties are also not visual.
-For this reason the event, function, retry, and data mapping defined in the associated Serverless Workflow YAML are assumed.
+For this reason, the event, function, retry, and data mapping defined in the associated Serverless Workflow YAML are assumed.

 ## Table of Contents